ory/docs/docs/oathkeeper/pipeline/mutator.md

   `https://oathkeeper.myapi.com`.
 - `sub`: Subject Identifier.
-A locally unique and never reassigned identifier within the Issuer for the End-User, which is intended to be consumed by the Client, e.g., 24400320 or AItOawmwtWwcT0k51BayewNvutrJUqsvl6qs7A4.
+A locally unique and never reassigned identifier within the Issuer for the End-User, which is intended to be consumed by the Client, for example, 24400320 or AItOawmwtWwcT0k51BayewNvutrJUqsvl6qs7A4.
 It must not exceed 255 ASCII characters in length.
 The sub value is a case sensitive string.
 The End-User might also be an OAuth 2.0 Client, given that the access token was granted using the OAuth 2.0 Client Credentials flow.